Docker

 You can easily kick-start your LogChimp site in 3 easy steps.

 Step 1.
-Create docker network
+Create a Docker network

 docker network create -d bridge logchimp_network